Why 90% of XAUUSD Traders Fail (and how SMC fixes it on TradingView)

 If you've ever felt like XAUUSD (Gold) is "out to get you", you're not imagining things — you're experiencing how Gold actually trades.
 XAUUSD is volatile, it moves in bursts, and it has a habit of taking obvious highs and lows before running in the real direction.
 That behaviour is not random.
 It's where liquidity sits — and liquidity is what drives execution for larger participants.

 The painful truth is that most retail traders approach Gold like a slow-moving Forex pair: they chase momentum after the move, they place stops at the most obvious swing points, and they rely on lagging signals (RSI / MACD crossovers) to tell them what already happened.
 The result is predictable: death by a thousand stop-outs, followed by revenge trading.
+If your chart setup is still messy, follow the A.K Pro Traders indicators setup guide first, then come back to this SMC TradingView workflow.

 This guide is built for traders who want an institutional-style lens on Gold usingSmart Money Concepts (SMC) on TradingView: market structure (BOS/CHOCH), liquidity sweeps (BSL/SSL), order blocks, fair value gaps (FVGs), and a risk-first execution checklist.